Jenolan Caves

 Description

 This tour shows two caves, Imperial Cave and Diamond Cave.
-Actually there are two different tours, one showing only Imperial, and one showing both caves.
-Diamond Cave tour adds half an hour to the one jour Imperial Cave tour.
+Actually, there are two different tours, one showing only Imperial, and one showing both caves.
+Diamond Cave tour adds half an hour to the one-hour Imperial Cave tour.
 Both caves are extremely level, with only a few steps and thus ideal for elderly or disabled people.
 There is also an optional branch down a 66 step spiral staircase to the northern Jenolan Underground River.

-The tour follows a passage with various formation, there is no big chamber on the whole tour.
+The tour follows a passage with various formations, there is no big chamber on the whole tour.
 Therefore, this tour focuses on speleothems, which are diverse and abundant.
 There are calcite crystals, shawls, rimstone pools, and more.
 This is expressed in names like Shawl Room, Crystal Cities, Diamond Cave, and Fairies Bower.
+The most spectacular formation is Crystal Cities.